-Letter of credit is a conditional payment method, payment can be made only against a complying presentation, but its terms and conditions cannot be amended or else cannot be cancelled by the issuing bank without the consent of the beneficiaries.
+Letter of credit is a conditional payment method, which means that the payment can be made only against a complying presentation, but the terms and conditions of the credit cannot be amended or else cannot be cancelled by the issuing bank without the consent of the beneficiary.

-What are the factors that may have caused termination of letter of credit by the beneficiary?
+What are the factors that may have forced the beneficiary to terminate the letter of credit?

 There would be couple of factors that leads to termination of an L/C. Below you can find some reasons of termination that I can think of.